data-steve/brokenCSV/README.md

-**brokenCSV** generates report on comma-broken status of CSV(s), including broken rows and potential offending columns needing to be quoted in file.
+**brokenCSV** generates a report on comma-broken status of CSV(s), including broken rows and potential offending columns needing to be quoted in file.
 If path param is a folder, for readability a report named \file{csv_comma_broken_report.txt} is dropped into path folder and opened automatically to source pane.
 But if path param is only a file, then the report is only printed to console.

 Installation
 ============